 Normal Sinus Heart Rate

-The normal heart rate has been considered between 60 and 100 beats per minute, although there is some disagreement with respect to the normal frequency in adults.
+The average heart rate has been considered to be between 60 and 100 beats per minute, although there is some disagreement concerning the intermediate frequency in adults.

 The range (defined by percentiles 1 and 99) is between 43 and 102 beats per minute in men and between 47 and 103 beats per minute in women.

-There is also a significant variability in age in young children.
-The normal heart rate is 110 to 150 beats per minute in babies, with a gradual decrease during the first six years of life.
+There is also significant variability in age in young children.
+The average heart rate is 110 to 150 beats per minute in babies, gradually decreasing during the first six years of life.

-A normal sinus rhythm refers to both a normal heart rate and a rhythm.
+A normal sinus rhythm refers to an average heart rate and a rhythm.

-The shape of the electrocardiogram (ECG) tracing will show certain key attributes that will be considered normal, as explained below.
-With normal sinus rhythms, the electrical impulse of the heart beat originates in the sinoatrial node.
+The shape of the electrocardiogram (ECG) tracing will show specific vital attributes that will be considered normal, as explained below.
+With normal sinus rhythms, the electrical impulse of the heartbeat originates in the sinoatrial node.

-The P waves are vertical and appear before each QRS and have the same shape.
+The P waves are vertical, appear before each QRS, and have the same shape.
 The intervals between P waves are regular, although some variations with breathing may occur.
 Sinus rhythms are classified as:

 Normal Sinus Rhythm